brettz9/webappfind/README.md

 modes/custom modes or to otherwise detect and interact with them?
 1. Unregister command line handler, etc. on add-on uninstall
+1. Support processing of filetypes.json for directories (e.g., a
+"directoryMatches" property to be added to filetypes.json).
 1. Option to avoid or allow new tabs for same URI/mode/filetype/path? (option to get the same tab or new tabs for them?); option to push to all open windows in different manner so can notify user of updates but not change focus, etc.
 1. Create tests using registerProtocolHandler (also for JS/JSON/mytype)
 1. Submit to AMO, Bower, etc.